ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 ---

 ## Adding parallelism to a program
 Since OpenMP is an extension to the compiler, you need to be able to tell the compiler when and where to add the code necessary to create and use threads for the parallel sections.
 This is handled through special statements called pragmas.
 To a compiler that doesn't understand OpenMP, pragmas look like comments.
-The basic forms are:
+The basic forms for C/C++ and Fortran are:

-C/C++
 ~~~
 #pragma omp < OpenMP directive >
 ~~~
-{: .source}
+{: .language-c}

-FORTRAN
 ~~~
 !$OMP < OpenMP directive >
 ~~~
-{: .source}
+{: .language-fortran}

 In C all OpenMP - specific directives start with `#pragma omp`.